Bosphorus Bridge: Notable events

 On 15 May 2005 at 07:00 local time, U.S. tennis star Venus Williams played a show game with Turkish player İpek Şenoğlu on the bridge, the first tennis match played on two continents.
 The event promoted the upcoming 2005 WTA İstanbul Cup and lasted five minutes.
 After the exhibition, they both threw a tennis ball into the Bosphorus.

 On 17 July 2005 at 10:30 local time, British Formula One driver David Coulthard drove his Red Bull racing car across the bridge from the European side to the Asian side, then, after turning with a powerslide at the toll plaza, back to the European side for show.
 He parked his car in the garden of Dolmabahçe Palace where his ride had started.
 While crossing the bridge with his Formula 1 car, Coulthard was picked up by the automatic surveillance system and charged with a fine of 20 Euros because he passed through the toll booths without payment.
 His team agreed to pay for him.

 On 5 November 2013, World No. 1 golfer Tiger Woods, visiting for the 2013 Turkish Airlines Open golf tournament held between 7 and 10 November, was brought to the bridge by helicopter and made a couple of show shots on the bridge, hitting balls from the Asian side to the European side on one side of the bridge, which was closed to traffic for about one hour.

-On 15 July 2016, the bridge was blocked by a faction of the Turkish Armed Forces during a coup attempt.
-They also arrested civilians and police officers.
-Some tanks ran over vehicles.
+On 15 July 2016, the bridge was blocked by a rogue faction of the Turkish Armed Forces during a coup attempt.
+They arrested civilians and police officers.
 The soldiers involved surrendered to police and to civilians the next day.

-On 25 July 2016, prime minister Binali Yıldırım announced that the bridge would be renamed as the 15 Temmuz Şehitler Köprüsü (July 15 Martyrs Bridge).
+On 25 July 2016, Binali Yıldırım, Turkey's last prime minister before a presidential system was adopted with a referendum in 2017, announced that the bridge would be renamed as the 15 Temmuz Şehitler Köprüsü (15 July Martyrs Bridge).
+In honor of the victims who were martyred while resisting the coup attempt, a monument, museum and mosque were built on a roadside hill near the Asian (Anatolian) end of the bridge.